arrilot/laravel-widgets/README.md

 ...
 ```

-`run()` method is resolved via Laravel service container so method injection is available here too.
+`run()` method is resolved via Service Container, so method injection is available here too.

 ## Namespaces